Vyxal/Vyxal/documentation/Tour.md

 For sorting lambdas, each code section acts as an additional key.
 The first code section is the primary key, the second code section is the secondary key, and so on.

+Normal lambdas and accumulation lambdas do not perform any special actions with multiple code sections.

 ## Context